elgatosf/streamdeck-kit-ipad/README.md

 ### Rendering Layouts

-To render content on specific areas, utilize the `StreamDeckLayout` system with the `@StreamDeckView` Macro. `StreamDeckLayout` provides predefined layout views to position content on a Stream Deck.
+To render content on specific areas, utilize the `StreamDeckLayout` system. `StreamDeckLayout` provides predefined layout views to position content on a Stream Deck.

 ```swift
 import StreamDeckKit